 Seeds are among the best sources of calcium.

-As a rule of thumb, consume whole seeds daily, as they contain many minerals and health fats.
-Walnuts, chia seeds, and flaxseeds are rich in omega-3 fatty acids.
-Omega-3s are so important for our health.
+As a rule of thumb, consume whole seeds daily, as they contain many minerals and healthy fats.
+Walnuts, chia seeds, and flaxseeds are also rich in omega-3 fatty acids.

-Common seeds rich in calcium (mg of calcium per 100 gr):
+Common seeds rich in calcium (mg of calcium per 100g) are:

 - chia seeds (631 mg),

 - mustard seeds (266 mg).
-Mustard seeds are the main ingredient for mustard.
-Consequently, mustard is also a good source of calcium.
-It has about 63 mg.
-Check the nutritional facts of your favorite mustard, just to be sure.
-The calcium content depends on the manufacturing process.
+Mustard is also a good source of calcium.
+It has about 63 mg per 100g.
+The calcium content depends on the manufacturing process, though.